Cross stitch, Needlework and Embroidery Glossary: Daisies to Dutch Stitch

 A large stitch worked over seven fabric threads square.
 An upright cross is made by two straight horizontal and two straight vertical stitches.
 A diagonal cross is then formed by two stitches from either corner.
 When the area to be worked is finished, a small cross stitch is worked over two fabric threads between each set of four double crosses and a the blocks can be framed by straight horizontal and vertical threads. plaited double cross is a variation.

 Work a single cross stitch over four threads.
-Bring needle out at centre of bottom cross and insert at top of cross then bring out at centre of right and at centre of left.Double cross stitch - click to enlarge A variation on this stitch is to work the upright cross over four threads and this also sometimes known as a star stitch.
+Bring needle out at centre of bottom cross and insert at top of cross then bring out at centre of right and at centre of left.Photo double cross A variation on this stitch is to work the upright cross over four threads and this also sometimes known as a star stitch.

 See also Cross stitch